apache/pulsar/site2/docs/functions-develop.md

 Custom SerDe | When you require explicit control over SerDe, potentially for performance or data compatibility purposes.

 <!--Go-->
-The feature is not available in Go.
+Currently, the feature is not available in Go.

 <!--END_DOCUSAURUS_CODE_TABS-->